Boiler Upgrade Scheme

 The Boiler Upgrade Scheme is the government's heat pump grant for homeowners in England and Wales.
 Up to £7,500 off, taken straight off your quote.
 We handle the Ofgem application.

-The Boiler Upgrade Scheme (BUS) is the government boiler scheme that pays up to £7,500 toward swapping a fossil fuel boiler for a heat pump.
+The Boiler Upgrade Scheme (BUS) is the government's heat pump grant.
+It pays up to £7,500 toward swapping a fossil fuel boiler for an air source heat pump.
 Run by Ofgem and taken straight off your quote before you pay.

 One quote, no extras.
 The grant covers the heat pump, the install, and the BUS application paperwork.

-An A+++ rated heat pump from Samsung, Vaillant, Ideal, or Trianco.
+An A+++ rated heat pump from Samsung, Vaillant, or Ideal.
 Sized to your property and how you live in it.

 Fitted in-house by our certified engineers.
 Includes commissioning, MCS certificate, warranty registration, and a full handover pack.